 A mortgage is a secured lien that uses your property as collateral to secure repayment of your loan.
 When you close your loan, the lender will place a lien against the value of your property.
 Mortgages are used to purchase a home, while a refinance mortgage allows you to use the equity in your home to renew your original mortgage at a different rate and/or a different term, or to use the proceeds for any purpose you desire.

 A Home Equity Line of Credit is a secured, variable-rate revolving loan that allows you to borrow against the available equity in your primary residence.
 A Home Equity Line of Credit (HELOC) can be used to pay for home improvements, consolidate high-interest debt or pay for an education.
-You can easily access your funds by speaking to a Telephone Member Service Representative, going to a branch, using HELOC convenience checks, through 24-Hour EXPRESSBanker, Online Banking, or Mobile Banking.
+You can easily access your funds by speaking to a Telephone Member Service Representative, going to a branch, through 24-Hour EXPRESSBanker, Online Banking or Mobile Banking.

 Equity is determined by subtracting any outstanding liens against the property from the fair market value of the home.
 Equity increases as the balance of the mortgage loan decreases, or as the property appreciates in value.